BharatKalluri/lyricfetcher/readme.md

 lyricfetcher -h
 # Just call lyricfetcher, with the artist name and song name
 lyricfetcher eminem "lose yourself"
-# Or jsut indicate a --source and you are good to go!
+# Or just indicate a --source and you are good to go!
 lyricfetcher --source lyricswikia eminem "lose yourself"
 ```